Achieving digital transformation in retail through the adoption of PLM tools

 - distribution

-However, the success of these projects depends heavily on actual adoption by business users.
+However, the success of these projects heavily depends on actual adoption by business users.

 Why Digital Transformation Projects Fail